BoldGrid/boldgrid-seo/README.md

 ### 1.3.5 In Progress ###
 * Update:       Added support links for the keyword phrase length status messages.
+* Bug fix:      Keyword detection was finding single characters and combining it with next word.

 ### 1.3.4 ###
 * Update:       Converted SEO stop words to single string for translators.